William III, Count of Ponthieu: Life

-William was son of Robert II of Bellême and Agnes of Ponthieu.
+Born circa 1093, William was son of Robert II of Bellême and Agnes of Ponthieu.
 He succeeded his father as count of Ponthieu some time between 1105 and 1111, when he alone as count made a gift to the abbey of Cluny.
 His father Robert de Bellême had turned against Henry I on several occasions, had escaped capture at the battle of Tinchebrai in 1106 commanding Duke Robert's rear guard and later, while serving as envoy for King Louis of France, he was arrested by Henry I and imprisoned for life.
 William was naturally driven by this to oppose King Henry.
 In June 1119, however, Henry I restored all his father's lands in Normandy.
-Sometime prior to 1126, William resigned the county of Ponthieu to his son Guy but retained the title of count.
-In 1135 Henry I again confiscated all his Norman lands to which William responded by joining count Geoffrey of Anjou in his invasion of Normandy after Henry I's death.
+In 1124, William and his brother-in-law, Hugh II, Duke of Burgundy, dispatched forces to Reims to support their overlord, King Louis VI of France, in his conflict with Emperor Henry V.